SKalt/SKalt.github.io/content/projects/container_image_dist_ref.md

 Each `&str` is made of 2 pointers: a pointer to the underlying data and a pointer-sized length.
 If each `&str` segment is pointing to the same underlying data, this means the `ImgRef` struct includes 3 unneeded pointers!

-Keeping hold of the source `&str` representing each part of an image reference as a length of a source string led to some nice savings:
+Representing each part of an image reference as a length of the source string led to some nice savings:

 ```rs
 struct ImgRef<'a> {